AmirMotefaker/ChatGPT-Web-Application/README.md

 # ChatGPT Web Application

-### Create Your ChatGPT Web App with Strmlit in Python
+### Create Your ChtGPT Web App with Strmlit in Python

 # Introduction